jetbrains-academy/kotlin-onboarding-object-oriented-programming/aliasServer/aliasServerConstantsExtensionFunctions/task.md

 ```

 In this case, we have added a new function to the `String` class.
-The main difference in implementation is: 1) we use `this` instead of the passed string parameter; 2) we don't need to pass the string as an argument and we
+The main difference in implementation is the following: 1) we use `this` instead of the passed string parameter; 2) we don't need to pass the string as an argument, and we
 can call the function directly on the `String` type.

 #### Access